ImtiyazAly/GSoC_good_first_issues/README.md

-This repo contains a filtered list of web development good first issues from previous year organizations for GSoC 2023 aspiring developers.
+This repo contains a filtered list of good first issues from previous year organizations for GSoC 2023 aspiring developers.

 ## Javascript/Typescript